 Portable Generator Rules: Class I and Class II Equipment (OSG Reg 2.4.3)

 Permitted permutation (b) — one Class I item only: a portable generator isolated from earth may supply a single item of Class I equipment (which has a protective earth conductor).
-Only one Class I item is permitted because the absence of an earth reference means a concurrent fault on a second Class I item would not be detected.
+Only one Class I item is permitted because on a separated system a first fault goes undetected — it does not cause a protective device to operate.
+If a second Class I item then develops a fault, a person touching both can become the path for current flowing between the exposed-conductive-parts of the two faulty items.

 Permitted permutation (c) — Class II items plus one Class I item: a portable generator isolated from earth may supply one or more Class II items together with one Class I item simultaneously.
 Multiple Class II items are safe; the single Class I item is the controlled variable — never connect more than one Class I item to an isolated-from-earth generator.